pangeo-data/cmr/pangeo/README.md

 # How pangeo works

 I am a Researcher; so *why* do I want to work in the pangeo environment?
 And *how* does the pangeo environment come together?
-Notes to build context and skills:
+Notes to build context and skills.

+(The short answer is: You want a JupyterLab environment available to your community of scientists that is (a) always available online (b) cost-effective (c) loaded with the packages, tools and tech you need for your research (d) connected to vast data resources in the public cloud and (e) at a moments notice is capable of transforming into a compute cluster to do larger calculations quickly.)

 **pangeo pillars of existence**

 - Foster collaboration around the open source scientific python ecosystem for ocean / atmosphere / land / climate science
 - Support the development with domain-specific geoscience packages